 Failure to meet these time restrictions may jeopardize your right to recovery.

-4. A Lawyer Can Help You Recover Benefits
+4. A Lawyer May Be Able to Help You Recover Benefits

 Accident victims who understand the claims process may be less likely to accept an insufficient or unfair benefits package.
-To ask specific questions about your case, schedule a free case evaluation with a lawyer at the Preszler Law Firm in Ontario.
+To ask specific questions about your case, schedule a free case evaluation with a lawyer at the Preszler Injury Lawyers in Ontario.
 Call 1-800-JUSTICE® or use our online case evaluation form.